-Tom: Why write a book on occultism?
+Tom: Dave, to start right off, why write a book on occultism?

-Dave: Well because as the title suggests occult invasion.
-Occultism which used to be looked upon as sort of a superstition, you had to go into a darkened séance room, or go to see a psychic or crystal ball reading or whatever, now it has invaded every part of our society, including science and education and religion.
+Dave: Well, because, as the title suggests, occult invasion—occultism, which used to be looked upon as sort of a superstition, you had to go into a darkened séance room, or go to see a psychic or crystal ball reading or whatever—now it has invaded every part of our society, including science and education and religion.
 And even including the evangelical church.
 So I think it’s a very important topic.

-Tom: I find that kind of amazing actually, that here we are in a day of computers, high technological advances, yet the things spiritual, there’s almost a rampant desire or hunger for things spiritual in a day in which science was supposed to solve all of our problems.
+Tom: I find that kind of amazing actually, that here we are in a day of computers, high technological advances, yet the things spiritual—there’s almost a rampant desire or hunger for things spiritual in a day in which science was supposed to solve all of our problems.

-Yes, we have a more high tech world.
-There’s a lot more conveniences in the home and we can do a whole lot more than we used to be able to do, but that doesn’t change the human heart.
+Dave: Yes, because science doesn’t really solve problems.
+It creates a lot of problems, unfortunately.
+Yeah, we have a more high tech world.
+There’s a lot more conveniences in the home, and we can do a whole lot more than we used to be able to do, but that doesn’t change the human heart.
 That doesn’t change man’s desire for purpose, meaning, for love, for companionship.
-It doesn’t change man’s search for where did we come from?
-Where are we going?
-I think in the book I quote Erwin Schrödinger, one of the leading physicists of this century who gave us our modern physics and he says science doesn’t have any answers.
+It doesn’t change man’s search for “Where did we come from?
+Where are we going?”
+I think in the book I quote Erwin Schrödinger, one of the leading physicists of this century, who gave us our modern physics, and he says, “Science doesn’t have any answers.
 Where do I come from?
 Where am I going?
 God, heaven, hell, beauty.
-Science can’t tell you why a sunset is beautiful.
+Science can’t tell you why a sunset is beautiful.”
 Science cannot deal with any of the basics that man realizes are most important in life.
-Einstein when he came up with his theory of relativity, somebody said, well I guess this will show that everything is relative including morals and religion and so forth.
-Einstein said this is science.
+Einstein, when he came up with his theory of relativity, somebody said, “Well I guess this will show that everything is relative, including morals and religion and so forth.”
+And Einstein said, “This is science.
 It has nothing to with religion.”

-Tom: Science also in some ways has really failed us hasn’t it?
+Tom: Science also, in some ways, has really failed us hasn’t it?
 It’s created more problems.
 It has driven us away in certain ways.

-Tom: But aren’t there some other kinds of—I want to say drives, but it’s not really drives, but appetites there that would move people in the direction of spirituality?
+Tom: But aren’t there some other kinds of—I want to say “drives,” but it’s not really drives, but appetites there that would move people in the direction of spirituality?
 I mean that’s what the occult invasion is about.
-That there is this hunger, this thirst, almost a rampant hunger, thirst for things spiritual.
-How do we account for that Dave?
+That there is this hunger, this thirst, almost a rampant hunger, thirst, for things spiritual.
+How do we account for that, Dave?

-Dave: Well because science has come to a dead end.
-Science realizes that as I said, you can’t explain love, purpose, meaning, justice, truth, some of the major concepts that man has.
+Dave: Well, because science has come to a dead end.
+Science realizes that, as I said, you can’t explain love, purpose, meaning, justice, truth, some of the major concepts that man has.
 He knows that they’re real.
 You can’t explain those in terms of chemical reactions or neural activity in the brain.
 And science has come to the conclusion that the physical dimension is not all there is.
 There’s something beyond that.

-Now of course, our society has been driven to that conclusion.
-You could go back in to the late 50s, 60s, and 70s.
-The drug culture opened the door.
-Somebody drops LSD and suddenly they are catapulted into a spiritual adventure.
-Another dimension that they didn’t know existed.
-They meet beings, they get all kinds of revelations on drug trips and then that opened the door to the gurus from the East who realized we were ripe for it now.
-And they came with their transcendental meditation and their yoga, self-realization, much of it was encouraged by psychology, new developments in psychology, transpersonal psychology.
-In other words, beyond the human being there’s something out there.
+Now, of course, our society has been driven to that conclusion.
+You could go back into the late 50s, 60s, and 70s—the drug culture opened the door.
+Somebody drops LSD and suddenly they are catapulted into a spiritual adventure—another dimension that they didn’t know existed.
+They meet beings; they get all kinds of revelations on drug trips, and then that opened the door to the gurus from the East, who realized we were ripe for it now.
+And they came with their transcendental meditation and their yoga, self-realization—much of it was encouraged by psychology, new developments in psychology, transpersonal psychology—in other words, beyond the human being, there’s something out there.

 Tom: Also the new physics, quantum physics, hasn’t that at least made these spiritual ideas more acceptable for those who were kind of moving out of materialism, scientific materialism?

-So your brain just makes you do whatever it wants you to do and of course psychologists tried to say that we were stimulus response mechanisms.
-They finally realized you cannot explain a sense of a person’s own identity, a sense of there’s got to be some meaning, some purpose.
+So your brain just makes you do whatever it wants you to do, and, of course, psychologists tried to say that we were stimulus/response mechanisms.
+They finally realized you cannot explain a sense of a person’s own identity, a sense of “There’s got to be some meaning, some purpose.”
 What about justice?
 You see none of these things are physical.
-It is interesting when you think if Leneen, I guess Lenin, I’m using the Russian pronunciation—Lenin.
-He believed that we were just stimulus response mechanisms.
+It is interesting, when you think of Lenín (I guess, “Lenin.”
+I’m using the Russian pronunciation.)
+Lenin, he believed that we were just stimulus response mechanisms.
 He was an atheist.
 Scientific materialism—matter is all there is.
 And so you touch something hot, you learn about hot, you touch something cold, you learn about cold.
 And so every concept that we have comes from something that’s real, that’s in the physical world.

 So we began to realize that we have ideas that are not the result of some stimulus around.
 They are innate within man and you can’t explain them physically.
 So, we realize that there is a ghost in the machine.
-Your brain is not running the show, you are running your brain.
-Now what happened in the drug movement, in an altered state of consciousness, (I often quote Sir John Eccles, Nobel Prize winner for his research on the brain) in an altered state of consciousness the normal connection between you, that is your spirit, and your brain is loosened and that allows another spirit to interpose itself and begin to tick off the neurons in the brain and create an entire universe of illusion.
-That’s where the out of body experiences, so called, come from.
-Shirley McClain has not been out of her body, it’s like a demon playing a video tape.
-If she had been out of her body she would be dead.
-James very clearly says “A body without the spirit is dead.”
+Your brain is not running the show; you are running your brain.
+Now what happened in the drug movement, in an altered state of consciousness (and I often quote Sir John Eccles, Nobel Prize winner for his research on the brain) in an altered state of consciousness the normal connection between you, that is your spirit, and your brain is loosened and that allows another spirit to interpose itself and begin to tick off the neurons in the brain and create an entire universe of illusion.
+That’s where the out-of-body experiences, so called, come from.
+Shirley McClain has not been out of her body.
+It’s like a demon playing a video tape.
+If she had been out of her body, she would be dead.
+James very clearly says, “A body without the spirit is dead.”

-So science came to a dead end and science realized there is something beyond we cannot explain what we are experiencing.
-There is another dimension to this universe and we cannot measure it.
-We can’t manufacture any instruments that will calibrate it because it’s not physical and all of our instruments are physical.
+So science came to a dead end, and science realized there is something beyond.
+We cannot explain what we are experiencing.
+There is another dimension to this universe, and we cannot measure it.
+We can’t manufacture any instruments that will calibrate it, because it’s not physical, and all of our instruments are physical.

 Tom: Yes, now Dave these things that you’re presenting here, this is really the catalyst for moving out of a kind of a scientific materialism, right?
 This is something that would encourage the world.
-I mean we’re seeing an “occult invasion” as the book title indicates.
+I mean we’re seeing an “occult invasion,” as the book title indicates.
 So these are catalysts to move people into concepts that relate to spirituality.

 Dave: This opened the door to a whole new way of looking at things.